wkumari/draft-vandergaast-edns-client-subnet/README.md

       the option, using address family codes as assigned by IANA in IANA-AFI [2].

-Contavalli, et al.      Expires November 21, 2015               [Page 6]

-Internet-Draft         Client Subnet in DNS Querys              May 2015

    The format of the address part depends on the value of FAMILY.
 This document only defines the format for FAMILY 1 (IP version 4) and 2 (IP version 6), which are as follows:

+Contavalli, et al.      Expires December 14, 2015               [Page 6]

+Internet-Draft         Client Subnet in DNS Querys             June 2015

    o  SOURCE PREFIX-LENGTH, an unsigned octet representing the leftmost
       significant bits of ADDRESS to be used for the lookup.
 In